csc-training/geocomputing_course/materials/parallel_r.md

 * `future` exports needed variables and libraries automatically to the parallel processes
 * The variables must be serializable.
 Terra's raster objects are not serializable, see [Terra library's recommendations](https://github.com/rspatial/terra/issues/36)
 * Spatial data analysis often includes significant amounts of data.
 If writing the parallization yourself, it is better to read the data inside the function, that is running parallel.
+Avoid moving big size variables from main to parallel process.
 Give as input the file name or study area coordinates etc.
-Give file names to workers

 :::